abraham2512/beasttools-maven/README.md

 ### Pending work

-* Unit tests not possible in akka, need to integrate actors and test them together
+* Integration tests with all actors and test them together
 * Fix maven build issue when building uber-jar

 ## Authors